 This small West/South West London chain is more on the fancy end of things, with very cool, modern decor.
 But there is plenty of substance to match the style here, the fish is all sustainably sourced and the portions are more than generous.
 And if you don’t fancy the full on fish and chips, fish bites are a good alternative.

 A proper, very old chippy in the heart of London.
 Fryer’s Delight in Holborn has been serving up fish and chips to hungry workers for over fifty years.
-Replete with red formica tables, black and white tiles and old school menu board, but it’s not just the furnishings that have been frozen in another time.
-This is a no-fuss kind of chippy, where haddock and cod are £4.90 and chips are £1.50.
+Replete with red formica tables, black and white tiles and old-school menu board, this is a no-fuss kind of chippy, where haddock and cod are £6.50 and chips are £2.

 Toff’s of Muswell Hill